Jashepp/customElements-mixinPropertiesAttributes/README.md

 The same applies if a property **exists** on the element upon construction.
 Where `reflectFromProperty` is used instead, and a property is set instead of an attribute.

-If both an attribute and property exist on the element upon construction, see [Upgrading web component](#upgrading-web-component).
+If both an attribute and property exist on the element upon construction, see [Upgrading Web Component](#upgrading-web-component).

 `reflectFromProperty` will transform the `value` option before it's set as the property's default value.
 If `reflectFromProperty` is `false`, no default value will be set from the `value` option.